jacquelineheatley/07-08-project-1/README.md

 # Prerequisites

 * github
-* VS Code
+* VS Code or other code editor
-* //

 # Installation

-1. Get a free API Key at //
+1. Get a free API Key at []
 2. Clone the repo
 3. Install //
-4. Enter the API in
+4. Enter the API in the code editor

 # Usage